 Photo by @mikey_perth

-A fun adventure for the little explorers, the Glenbrook Trail in John Forrest National Park highlights some amazing bushland and bridges.
-It is the perfect distance for the smaller kids, at a smidge over 2km, this loop also provides granite boulders to climb, ducks to spot on the dam, and fairy villages from the early 1900’s to explore.
+A fun adventure for little explorers, the Glen Brook Trail in John Forrest National Park highlights some amazing bushland and bridges.
+At a smidge over 2km, it’s the perfect distance for the smaller kids – this loop also provides granite boulders to climb, ducks to spot on the dam, and fairy villages from the early 1900’s to explore.
 Finish the hike with a picnic and a play at the Chevron Nature Play right by the river.
 Heading there in winter?
 Pack the wellies, because there is bound to be a puddle or two to jump in.

 Photo by @naturemondays

 Children’s Forest, Whiteman Park

 Whiteman Park is another one of those must see places, but with so much distance to cover, and so much to do, it’s easy to forget something.
 We suggest not missing the children’s forest!
 Situated about 200m from Whiteman Village and 50m from Mussel Pool, the forest itself is a perfect opportunity for kids to learn about the importance and beauty of WA’s native bushland, and with winding trails taking you through different zones, you will find cool little games and activities, as well as amazing statues, artwork, and fun interactive exploration.
 This choose-your-own-adventure trail can be as short as 300m long, and stretches up to a few kilometres if you want to really get the best out of it.